reframejs/reframe/docs/overview.template.md

 - **Code splitting**
   <br/>
   Every page loads two scripts:
-  One script that is shared and cached accross all pages (which includes common code such as React and polyfills) and a second script that includes the React components of the page.
+  One script that is shared and cached across all pages (which includes common code such as React and polyfills) and a second script that includes the React components of the page.
   This means that a KB-heavy page won't affect the KB-size of other pages.